ilkp/IlkanPelimoottori/README.md

 ---

 ## test_game
-Go to test_game project properties and select all configurations and all platforms
+Go to test_game project properties and select all configurations and all platforms set:

-Set:

   ### Configuration Properties